gaoyuantim/LHS-Maximin/README.md

 your software of choice (Matlab or Octave).

-The results presented in the repository were obtained using Matlab R2015a on a computer equipped with Inter i7 3.4GHZ and RAM 16 Go.
+The results presented in the repository were obtained using Matlab R2015a on a computer equipped with Intel i7 3.4GHZ and RAM 16 Go.

 ## Installation